cojic/CloudSecurityResearch/documentation/apis.md

 Attackers can abuse your application’s structure and modify software components.
 This attack type is hard to control if your app is delivered to mobile devices because your business and presentation layers are deployed on a device, not a server. <br>

-Some of the attacks types are:
+Some of the attack types are:

 #### Brute force attacks
 The impact of not implementing a secure password policy is that bad actors will use brute force attacks to gain unauthorized access to your system.
 They will run a series of standard usernames and passwords until they will successfully authenticate in your application.